Dam safety is about managing dams to minimise risks to life, property, essential services and the environment.

 Emergency response

-All large dams, or dams with the potential to cause significant damage if they fail, need to have a Dam Safety Emergency Plan.
+All large dams, or dams with the potential to cause significant damage if they fail, need to have a Dam Safety Emergency Plan (DSEP).
 This plan guides the dam owner's response to an emergency situation at the dam.
 Testing the plan with emergency services and other relevant stakeholders builds trust and an understanding of everyone's responsibilities.

 The State Emergency Management Plan assigns roles to emergency service organisations and other agencies for types of incidents.